ak2k2/katz-databases/readme.md

 ## Commands Overview

-The CLI supports various operations for managing students, courses, and registrations within the database.
-Each command is followed by specific arguments and options to perform the desired action.
+The CLI supports a few operations for managing students, courses, and registrations within the database.

 ### `view`
 Displays data from the database.